 The diet required me to give up the following in a snap, all of which I was consuming plenty of before the detox:

-I get tired fairly easily, especially when reading, so a cup of coffee always game me a jolt.
+I get tired fairly easily, especially when reading, so a cup of coffee always gave me a jolt.
 I socialize with friends over some beers and enjoy a few glasses of wine when I’m working, writing, or watching a movie in the evening.
 And I binge on a pint of Ben and Jerry’s on the weekends, almost ceremoniously.
 I’m also slightly addicted to dates (not allowed on the diet).

 So I’ve given up all these things and now I’m trying to do even more in an attempt to feel even better:

-- Not consume anything dinner, not even herbal tea, except on weekends.
+- Not consume anything after dinner, not even herbal tea, except on weekends.
 (Largely inspired by the research referenced in this video).

 - Not check my email first thing in the morning (I’ve stopped checking it on my phone for a while and feel better.
 Deleting your email app makes this easy)

 I know not doing these things will make me happier in the long term, but breaking the habits now is painful.
 (While writing this, I have a fierce and strong desire to click the Gmail link in my browser to check my email.)